 The College has a vast range of high-quality facilities on each of its campuses so students on all of our university-level courses can be sure that their learning will be aided by the latest equipment and industry-standard technology.

 Alongside this, all students have access to our Learning Resource Centres, which are home to PCs and Macs equipped with the latest versions of Adobe Creative Cloud and Microsoft Office Suite and various other innovative software.

 You’ll be allocated your own Learning Resource Coordinator who is there to help with research skills, referencing, academic writing, time management, and group and one-to-one support.

 You will also have access to thousands of books, industry journals, eBooks and online databases, and we have dedicated study rooms for university level students, featuring PCs and study space.

-The College is home to its own Student Union.
-The Union is there to be a channel of transparent communication between the College and its students, ensuring the student voice is heard and acted upon.
+The College is home to its own Student Alliance.
+The Alliance is there to be a channel of transparent communication between the College and its students, ensuring the student voice is heard and acted upon.

-The Union is also there to promote, encourage and co-ordinate campaigns, student clubs, trips, sports, and social activities.
+The Alliance is also there to promote, encourage and co-ordinate campaigns, student clubs, trips, sports, and social activities.

 As an undergraduate at a UK educational institution, you are eligible to join the National Union of Students (NUS), offering you access to a host of support networks, campaigns and student discount opportunities.

 We are home to the Wiltshire College & University Centre Academy of Sport and have football, rugby and futsal teams open to any student enrolled on a programme of study at the College.